 As noted above, the grade of D is considered "poor but passing."
-Therefore, no more than six points of credit earned with the grade of D may be credited toward the degree in any academic year, and no more than a cumulative total of 12 points of credit earned with the grade of D may be credited toward the 124 credits required for the degree credit.
+Therefore, no more than six points of credit earned with the grade of D may be credited toward the degree in any academic year (the academic year being inclusive of the Fall, Spring, and Summer terms), and no more than a cumulative total of 12 points of credit earned with the grade of D may be credited toward the 124 credits required for the degree credit.
 These credits will be given only for courses taken at Columbia; transfer credit will not be awarded for courses taken elsewhere with a grade of D. The decision as to whether or not a D may be used to satisfy the requirements for a major or concentration is made in each relevant academic department.

 In any given semester, the grade of D precludes the attainment of Dean's List status (see Academic Honors, Prizes, and Fellowships-Dean's List).